chaserx/reggie/README.md

 ## Hosting

-Planned for Heroku and Amazon S3 for file uploads, but this could be easily modified for a VPS host.
+Heroku and Amazon S3 for file uploads, but this could be easily modified for a VPS host.

+## Language / Framework

+* Ruby 1.8.7 p72
+* Rails 2.3.5

 ## Plugins / Gems / Generators